mozilla/autophone/USAGE.md

                                 settings in the ini file override any settings set on the command line. autophone.ini.example contains all
                                 of the currently available settings.
-          --verbose             Include output from ADBDevice command_output and shell_output commands when loglevel is DEBUG.
+          --verbose             Include output from ADBAndroid command_output and shell_output commands when loglevel is DEBUG.
 Defaults to False.
           --treeherder-url=TREEHERDER_URL